Member Center

 and...
 Members

-Creating a member journey is an important part of the process of building your membership.
-Whether you want to pretend to be JK Rowling or Mark Twain, your job is to act as the author of your membership journey and create the who, what, where and when.
-You need to know your characters....
-I mean members..... motivations, create member personas, determine your engagement and reach out to those who have strayed.
+Creating a member journey is an important part of building your membership.
+Whether you want to pretend to be JK Rowling or Mark Twain, your job is to act as the author and create the who, what, where and when of your membership journey.
+You need to know your characters (I mean members), motivations, engagement and outreach.
 You'll also want to identify any metaphorical dragons they may run into along the way.
 So let's face your biggest hurdle and the reason your here... the blank white page.

 Picture